dubek/malc/README.md

-Besides these dependencies, malc needs a working Mal interpreter; malc comes bundled with the Ruby implementation of the Mal interpreter (in `mal-interpreter` directory) to easier invocation of malc.
+Besides these dependencies, malc needs a working Mal interpreter; malc comes bundled with the Ruby implementation of the Mal interpreter (in `mal-interpreter` directory) for an easier invocation of malc.
 Hence, a working Ruby runtime is required.
 Alternatively, you can choose another Mal implementation using the `MAL_IMPL` environment variable; see below.